this app is designed for mobile use only

 Alan Turing, early 20th century mathematician and father of modern computing, suggested a mathematical model to explain the creation of patterns in nature

-According to him, their formation is influenced by morphogenesis, a set of laws that will determine, as their name suggests, what organisms will look like when still in the embryonic stage.
+According to him, their formation is influenced by morphogenesis, a set of laws that will determine what organisms will look like when still in the embryonic stage.

 Each cylindrical Biolumen module has a perforated outer layer.
 The patterns you see are directly inspired by those on the skeletons of radiolaria, the oceanic microorganisms that inspire this work.

-Choose one or more of the Biolumen modules which bear your favorite motifs, then try to identify another motif of the natural world they remind you of.
+ChoOse one or more biolumen modules which bear your favorite motifs, then try to identify another motif of the natural world they remind you of.

 (e.g.: scales on a snake's skin, honeycombs in a beehive, drupeoles on a raspberry, spots on a giraffe's coat, etc.).